AquaticEcoDynamics/Peel_ARC/Data/README.md

 | Fish                      | Murdoch University        | 2016 - 2018 | on request   | Dr. Fiona Vasesili |
 | Sediment                  | Murdoch University        | 2016        | on request   | Dr. Fiona Vasesili |

-Some of these archives are intentionally empty, as the data is still being published.
-Please contact the person / agency responsible for the data for more information.
-Their contact details are contained within the respective archives.

 ## Example summary plot of key hydrologic and nutrient data

 <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/WaterQuality.png">